-SM Energy complies with air quality standards issued by each regulatory body with jurisdiction over our areas of operation.
+SM Energy complies with air quality standards issued by each regulatory body with jurisdiction over our operating areas.
 These standards include EPA’s New Source Performance Standards (NSPS) to regulate air emissions from oil and gas sources.
-SM Energy utilizes a variety of technologies to help ensure that we meet the requirements of this regulation.
-In 2015, SM Energy’s total CO2equivalent GHG emissions reported to the EPA, in accordance with EPA’s reporting requirements, were approximately 649 thousand metric tons.
+SM Energy utilizes a variety of technologies to help ensure that we meet the regulatory requirements.
+In 2016, SM Energy’s total CO2 equivalent GHG emissions reported to the EPA, in accordance with EPA’s reporting requirements, were approximately 358 thousand metric tons.

 SM Energy understands the importance of respecting the land where we operate.
 We work with our landowners, neighbors and local community leaders before we begin any operation to ensure the proper planning of well site locations, service roads and pipeline routes.
 We are thoughtful about where we build our facilities and how we run our operations.
 Where possible, we utilize multi-well pads to help minimize the footprint of our operations.

 We know the best way to minimize any impact from spills is to take steps to prevent spills from occurring in the first place.
 We design and maintain our facilities to prevent spills and in the event of a spill, contain all fluids on location.
 SM Energy has developed and maintains Emergency Response Plans to allow for safe and efficient response to various types of emergency scenarios if ever needed.
 SM Energy performs drills annually, with local first responders when available, to test the effectiveness of the plans.